bigearth/rest.bitbox.earth/README.md

 #### View in browser

-Finally open `http://localhost:3000/` and confirm you see the GUI.
+Finally open `http://localhost:3000/` and confirm you see the GUI